-- (x) Impairment (continued) - other financial instruments (other than receivables) on which credit risk has not increased significantly since their initial recognition.
+- debt investment securities that are determined to have low credit risk at the reporting date; and - other financial instruments (other than receivables) on which credit risk has not increased significantly since their initial recognition.

 The Company considers a debt investment security to have low credit risk when its credit risk rating is equivalent to the globally understood definition of 'investment grade'.
 The Company does not apply the low credit risk exemption to any other financial instruments.